 Every 2 years TxDOT is responsible for an inspection and evaluation of the AATT.
 This inspection focuses on structural, mechanical, and electrical elements.
-The tunnel was inspected in 2019 with no significant findings.
+The tunnel was inspected in 2021 as of the date of this report, the result of the inspection have not been received from TxDOT.
 Mechanically, the inspection included the ventilation fans, the fire protection system, drainage sump pumps, and the electrical room heating and air conditioning roof top unit.